DarynaSherenhova/ecommerce-sales-analytics-sql-python-tableau/README.md

 ## Tableau Dashboard

-A 2-page Tableau dashboard was created and published on Tableau Public, including:
+Tableau dashboard was created and published on Tableau Public, including:

 - Dynamic filters by region, category, and device
 - KPI tracking (sales, sessions, registration rate)